- フランス語の独学での勉強法―それぞれのメリットとデメリット― - November 10, 2020

 Although it might be easier for you to pick up a similar language, the only real restriction to learning is yourself.

 Don’t choose a language because it’s easy.
-Choose it because you’re interested in, because that interest will turn into motivation and help you overcome frustration.
+Choose it because you’re interested in it.
+Because that interest will turn into motivation and help you overcome frustration.

 To find out The Best Way to Learn a Language, click here.